zhufuyi/sponge_doc/en/components.md

 Monitoring involves services providing metrics, which are collected by [Prometheus](https://prometheus.io/docs/introduction/overview) and displayed in [Grafana](https://grafana.com/docs/).

-- Click to view an [example of monitoring in the web service](https://github.com/zhufuyi/sponge/tree/main/pkg/gin/middleware/metrics).
+- Click to view an [example of monitoring in the web service](https://github.com/zhufuyi/sponge/tree/main/pkg/gin/middleware/metrics#example-of-use).
-- Click to view an [example of monitoring in gRPC microservices](https://github.com/zhufuyi/sponge/tree/main/pkg/grpc/metrics).
+- Click to view an [example of monitoring in grpc microservices](https://github.com/zhufuyi/sponge/tree/main/pkg/grpc/metrics#example-of-use).

 In web or microservices created with sponge, metric collection is enabled by default, and the default route is `/metrics`.
 You can configure it in the YAML configuration file located in the `configs` directory using the `enableMetrics` field: